jay-yeo/Usshr/README.md

     password = "password"
 ```

 Usshr has been configured to use the default `/home/pi/Videos` directory to search for video files.
-To change this to a custom directory, please edit the following line of code:
+To change this to a custom directory, please edit the following line of code in `Usshr.py`:

 ```